Fanis987/GameDevEssentials-QuestSystem/README.md

     // Here you can access your parsed quests List<Quest> parsedQuestList = parseResult.Quests;

-    // Check for parsing errors (useful for many quests in a json) var errorsList = parseResult.ErrorMessages;
+    // Check for parsing errors (useful for many quests present in a json) var errorsList = parseResult.ErrorMessages;
     if(errorsList.Count != 0){
         foreach(var error in errorsList) GD.PrintErr(error)
     }

-    return parsedQuestList;
+    AllQuests.AddRange( parsedQuestList );
 }
 ```